ericnguyen23/Module-3-Challenge/README.md

-# Module-3-Challenge - Password Generator
+# Password Generator

-This project utilizes JavaScript to add functionality to a password generator.
+This project utilizes JavaScript to allow users to generate a secure password based on a set of criteria.

 It solves the follwing acceptance criterias:

-GIVEN I need a new, secure password
+## GIVEN I need a new, secure password

 - WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria